 But ravens?
 They are not mammals and they are not domesticated animals.
 So I suspected at first that it was more in my imagination that I communicated with them.
 Several years ago we moved to a small mountain town in New Mexico, and the view from our front windows often includes ravens floating in the air above us, or flying fast when chased by the smaller birds who get annoyed by them.
 They all roost in a large tree by our house.

 After we had been here a while, and I became more fascinated by them, I read a couple of books: Mind of the Raven: Investigations with Wolf-Birds, by Bernd Heinrich, and Gifts of the Crow: How Perception, Emotion, and Thought Allow Smart Birds to Behave Like Humans, by John Marzluff and Tony Angell.
 My mind was blown by how much like us the corvids (ravens, crows, magpies, and jays) are.
 I’d had no idea.
 Then I found a blog written by a woman scholar who uses the handle of corvidresearch.
 She doesn’t write all that often but it’s full of information.
+Here’s a post of hers about telling ravens and crows apart.

 I began imagining a novel I might write, about the communication between a gray-haired woman (based on me) and a local raven (based on one of the ones I often see).
 I never got too far with it because my father, who wrote science fiction as Cordwainer Smith, seemed to have the edge on imaginative writing in our family.